 “The high proportion of expatriate and Millennial residents in the region, coupled with generous holiday allowances in the public and private sector and increased connectivity with major and emerging global destinations, drives unprecedented demand for travel.”

 As agencies compete with a wider spectrum of businesses, Hoven advises a focus on value-based packages, increased transparency in pricing structures and a greater understanding of target markets and the platforms and travel brands they use.

 Hoven concluded: “The digital journey will only work if you know who your customer is.
-For example, if your customer target base is Gen Y you need a digital booking and payment system and you need to connect with them through stories and compelling content, predominantly on social media.
+For example, if your customer target base is Gen Y you need a digital booking and payment system that can be supported by a system like Fully-Verified to prevent online fraud and you need to connect with them through stories and compelling content, predominantly on social media.